mattyoung101/slingshot/docs/index_design.md

 ## Acquiring symbols
 Each document's symbols are provided by the currently selected completion provider.
 At the moment this will be sv-lang.
-It returns a list of symbols and the type of each symbol.
+It returns the above document hierarchy for each module.

-TODO: we should make it return the document hierarchy instead

 Every time you edit a file, the completion is rerun and the results are sent to the LSP.
 However, we also asynchronously send the list of symbols to the IndexManager as well, so that it can update the global index